 Well, it´s like almost everything in life - when you ask two people about, you´d probably receive 3 opinions.
 But in the most cases the personal preferences stand over reliable facts from science and reality in construction business.

 An interesting fact about air tightness products can be found in one of the Passive House Institute publications, where their first Passive House development in Darmstadt, Germany has been surveyed and re-tested 25 years after the houses have been built.
-No noticeable deterioration in air tightness performance was observed, even though at the time the houses were built there were no special products for air tightness available and therefore existing products such as builders film and acrylic sealants had to be used instead of the "intelligent membranes" available today, which are ultimately only made of relatively simple hydrocarbon compounds (plastic) and were actually originally manufactured for other purposes.
+No noticeable deterioration in air tightness performance was observed, even though at the time the houses were built there were no special products for air tightness available and therefore existing products such as builders film and acrylic sealants had to be used instead of the "superior materials" available today, which are ultimately only made of relatively simple hydrocarbon compounds (plastic) and were actually originally manufactured for other purposes.

 We deliver products and solutions to Irish clients for more than seven years when it comes to air tightness and thermal brackets for doors & windows.
 To allow clients all over Ireland to benefit of our knowledge, experience and "Teutonic thoroughness", we´re focused on consultation & supply .
 If you´re looking for installation as well, we might can recommend a qualified tradesman.